 by Pat Ordenes, on Feb 27, 2019 3:57:53 AM

 Manufacturing is a complex process and it must be controlled at all stages.
-Poor manufacturing practices can lead to poor quality products, which will impact reputation, brand, and revenue – and, as this process is at the heart of what the company does, it also represents a significant risk to the investment a company has placed in its production.
+Poor manufacturing practices can lead to poor quality products, which will impact reputation, brand, and revenue - and, as this process is at the heart of what your company does, it also represents a significant risk to the investment a company has placed in its production.
 Not measuring the process will seriously affect your ability to manage it.

 Machines are at the center of the manufacturing process.
 That’s why it's important to keep an eye on their performance and overall efficiency.
 There are several KPIs that can effectively track these tools such as:

 You invest a lot of money into machinery and production line tools, so it makes sense to utilize them to their maximum potential.
 Keep a record of the capacity of your systems and track how much of that capacity you’re utilizing.
 The higher this number is, the better.

 KPI example: Increase capacity utilization to 55% by 01/07/2019

 Is your machine performing to its optimum capacity?
 It's a good idea to keep track of machine efficiency so you can and mark any downward trends or regular issues.
 This can help you determine when the system needs maintenance or should be replaced.
 If you don’t track efficiency, it's much harder to establish areas of waste.

 KPI example: Achieve OEE of 100% by 01/10/2019

 Track both scheduled and unscheduled downtime to get a clear idea of how often your systems are out of service.
 Scheduled downtime and regular maintenance can reduce the number of unscheduled outages, giving you greater control and reliability in your manufacturing process.

 KPI example: Reduce unscheduled downtime to 4% by 01/12/2019